 30 hours studying and revising in your own time each week, including some guided study using handouts, online activities, etc.

 3 hours of practical classes, workshops or seminars each week

 Learning and Teaching

-Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Queen’s Online.
-Many of the course readings are supplied via Queen’s Online, and e-learning experiences are also embedded in the degree programme through the use of, for example, interactive support materials, podcasts and web-based learning activities.
+Information associated with lectures and assignments is normally communicated via a Virtual Learning Environment (VLE) called Canvas.
+This means that each course has its own mini-website containing all of the relevant course information, essential readings, recordings, discussion boards, etc. E-learning experiences are also embedded in the degree programme through the use of, for example, interactive support materials, podcasts and web-based learning activities.

 These introduce foundation information about new topics as a starting point for further self-directed private study/reading.
 As the module progresses this information becomes more complex.
 Lectures, which are normally delivered in large groups to all year-group peers, also provide opportunities to ask questions and seek clarification on key issues as well as gain feedback and advice on assessments.

 This is an essential part of life as a Queen’s student when important private reading, engagement with e-learning resources, reflection on feedback to date and assignment research and preparation work is carried out.

 A significant amount of teaching is carried out in small groups (typically 8-15 students).
 These sessions are designed to explore, in more depth, the information that has been presented in the lectures, and reading material that has been set for the course.